 Meet the Board of Directors

-Jane with Will and Ben
+Will, Jane and almost-a-therapy-dog, Ben

 Jane Hirsch - President

 I have now completed my first year as TDInc.
 President.
 There were many challenges for me, but with the help of our board of directors and office personnel, I survived and TDInc. survived!!
 With Teri’s continual invaluable guidance and with the support of our board members and the office, I hope to grow as a better leader and person.